 The PLC-5.5 data is the most complete and consistent data set on nitrogen and phosphorus inputs to the Baltic Sea to date and includes both waterborne (1994-2010) and airborne (1995-2010) inputs.
 The data set still has some shortcomings despite the fact that the old PLC data (1994-2008) have been updated and completed compared with the PLC-5 report (HELCOM 2011).
 The PLC-5.5 Core Project Group, BNI and the PLC data manager have filled in data gaps and missing data as well as corrected some obviously incorrect data.
 For 2009 and 2010, it has been necessary to estimate all Latvian data based on an assessment of older data since no data seem to be available from Latvia.
 Moreover, some Russian data (Kaliningrad region and unmonitored parts of the Leningrad region) have been estimated as described in Chapter 1.2.
-Russia has accepted to use this adjusted PLC-5.5 data set both for this review of the PLC-5 report for the 2013 HELCOM Ministerial Meeting, the PLC-5.5 report and for the revisions of MAI and the new CART, but has stressed that the Russian PLC-5.5 data should not be included into the PLC database as official data.
+Russia has accepted to use this adjusted PLC-5.5 data set both for the PLC-5.5 report and for the revisions of MAI and the new CART, but has stressed that the Russian PLC-5.5 data should not be included into the PLC database as official data.